 We undertake fundamental and applied research on the biology of pluripotent stem cells.
 Our aim is to develop cell therapies for regenerative medicine and to use stem cells as tools for drug discovery.

-As part of the Department of Biomedical Science (Faculty of Science) at the University of Sheffield, the Centre for Stem Cell Biology (CSCB) brings together researchers focused on developing the basic biology and technology that will underpin the use of human Pluripotent Stem Cells for applications in medicine, whether for a direct use in regenerative medicine, or for disease modelling, drug discovery and toxicology.
+As part of the School of Biosciences (Faculty of Science) at the University of Sheffield, the Centre for Stem Cell Biology (CSCB) brings together researchers focused on developing the basic biology and technology that will underpin the use of human Pluripotent Stem Cells for applications in medicine, whether for a direct use in regenerative medicine, or for disease modelling, drug discovery and toxicology.

 Directed by Professor Peter Andrews, our research exploits many aspects of molecular cell biology and developmental biology and so interfaces with other research in these areas in the Department.